 - Information Gathering.
 Another important step in the collaborative family law process is the gathering of information and disclosure.
 The goal for everyone involved is to have as much information as possible to make well-informed decisions for your family, as it is impossible to do so unless you have all of the facts.
 Your collaborative team will guide you through the process and make sure that all relevant information is disclosed appropriately.

 - Interests-Based Negotiation.
 Another unique feature of a collaborative approach over a more traditional approach is that we use interest-based negotiations.
-Essentially, this means that your Best4All team will help you focus on your common goals and interests, such as “stability for the children,” rather than on hard positions, such as “I want the house!”
+Essentially, this means that your Collaborative Divorce Waterloo Region team will help you focus on your common goals and interests, such as “stability for the children,” rather than on hard positions, such as “I want the house!”
 The negotiation process will involve ascertaining both parties’ interests and concerns, then examining many options for how best to address them before coming to an agreement.

-For more information about Best4all’s approach to separation and divorce, please contact one of our professionals listed on the Best4all.ca website.
+For more information about our approach to separation and divorce, please contact one of our professionals.

-Best4All- we believe it really is the better way to divorce.
+We believe collaborative law really is the better way to divorce.